by Janis / 0 comments - Orginally published:29th March 2019

 Be sure to validate (stamp) your train ticket prior to boarding the train; otherwise, you may get fined.

-If you ‘ve made the decision to head Florence and you love architecture, then you’re in for a treat.
-Street after street there is either a grand, imposing building or a quirky little house or shop taking your eye.
+If you‘ve chosen to explore Florence and have an appreciation for architecture, you’re in for a diverse visual feast.
+Every street is a showcase of either a grand, imposing building or a quirky, unique house or shop that will catch your eye.

-Strolling along the Lungarno Anna Maria Luisa de' Medici, Florence, Tuscany, Italy
+Strolling along the Lungarno Anna Maria Luisa de' Medici in Florence

 Taking in the style